-Co.1 This course offers a specialist understanding of criminal policies

-Co.2 It includes theories of punishment, their supposed philosophical and sociological justifications and

-Co.3 The problematic of discretion in the sentencing experience of the 'developing' societies, a focus normally absent in law curricula so far.
+- Co.1 This course offers a specialist understanding of criminal policies - Co.2 It includes theories of punishment, their supposed philosophical and sociological justifications and - Co.3 The problematic of discretion in the sentencing experience of the 'developing' societies, a focus normally absent in law curricula so far.

-SATER

 Unit - 1.
 Introductory.

 1.1.
 Definition of Penology

 Unit - 2.
 Theories of Punishment.

-2.1.
+- 2.1.
 Retribution

-2.2.
+- 2.2.
 Utilitarian prevention : Deterrence

-2.3.
-Utilitarian : Intimidation
+- 2.3.
+Utilitarian: Intimidation

-2.4.
-Behaviural prevention : Incapacitation
+- 2.4.
+Behaviural prevention: Incapacitation

-2.5.
-Behaviural prevention : Rehabilitation - Expiation.
+- 2.5.
+Behaviural prevention: Rehabilitation Expiation.

-2.6.
-Classical Hindu and Islamic approaches to
+- 2.6.
+Classical Hindu and Islamic approaches to punishment.

-14 Opunishment.

-/ 10

 Unit - 3.
 The Problematic of Capital Punishment.

-~

-3.1.
-Constitutionality of Capital Punishment

-3.2.
-Judicial Attitudes Towards Capital Punishment in

-0 India - An inquiry through the statute law and case
+- 3.1.
+Constitutionality of Capital Punishment - 3.2.
+Judicial Attitudes Towards Capital Punishment in India An inquiry through the statute law and case law. - 3.3.

-0 3.3. law.

-F 3.3.
 Law Reform Proposals.

-Unit - Approaches to Septensing

-Unit - 3 Approaches to Sentencing.
+Unit - 4.
+Approaches to Sentencing.

-11 4.1.
+- 4.1.
 Alternatives to Imprisonment

-4.1.1. in the second seco

-4.1.2

-4.1.3

-4.1.4

-4.1.5
+- 4.1.1.
+Probation

+- 4.1.2.
+Corrective labour

+- 4.1.3.
+Fines

+- 4.1.4.
+Collective fines

+- 4.1.5.
+Reparation by the offender/by the court.

 Unit - 5.
 Sentencing.

-5.1.
-Principal types of sentences in the penal code and
+- 5.1.
+Principal types of sentences in the penal code and special laws.

-special

-laws.

-5.2.
+- 5.2.
 Sentencing in white collar crime

-5.3.
+- 5.3.
 Pre-sentence hearing

-5.4.
+- 5.4.
 Sentencing for habitual offender

 - 5.5.
+Summary punishment

-Summary punishment - 5.6.
+- 5.6.
 Plea-bargaining